spautz/packagelint/packages/types/docs/output.md

 ## Overview

-After validation has finished, the final **Output** object summarizes the ultimate success or failure, provides all of the individual results, and specifies the UserConfig and PreparedConfig that led to them.
+After validation has finished, the final **Output** object summarizes the ultimate success or failure, provides all of the individual results, and retains the UserConfig and PreparedConfig that led to them.

 This is used to determine the exit code -- success or failure -- when running via CLI.
-It's also returned directly when Packagelint is run directly via API.

 ## PackagelintOutput